magic-wormhole/magic-wormhole-protocols/server-protocol.md

   future version of the protocol requires a rate-limiting CAPTCHA ticket or other authorization record, the server can send `error` (explaining the requirement) if it does not see this ticket arrive before the `bind`.
-* `permission-required`: will only be sent if the client first sent an `abilities` message, and then only if the server needs additional authorization to use currently (e.g. if under a DoS attack)
+* `permission-required`: causes the client to reply with a `submit-permissions` message with data for whichever permission method the server selected (see "Permission and Abilities" below).
+This key will only be present if the client sent an `abilities` message and the server currently needs additional authorization to use (e.g. if under a DoS attack)

 After receiving the `welcome` message, the client checks if there is a `permission-required` key.
-If so, it sends a `permission` message; see "Permsision and Abilities" below for more details on the `abilities` and `permission` messages.
+If so, it sends a `submit-permissions` message; see "Permission and Abilities" below for more details on the `abilities` and `permission` messages.

 Whether or not a `permission` is sent, the client next sends a `bind`